 All Colleges, Schools and Academic Departments at City University of Hong Kong offer academic support to students for academic success and happy learning.
 Individual academic units may arrange additional activities and support services for their students.
 Students are also advised to contact their academic unit for updated information.

 Internship and Exchange Opportunities

-Students are encouraged to participate in local and overseas internships, which enable them to identify their career interests, develop career attributes, apply their knowledge, learn necessary employability skills and establish business networks before they enter the workplace.
-The Campus Internship Scheme, Campus Work Scheme, Global Work Attachment Programme and study-related internships/practicum provide students with excellent opportunities to learn and gain real-life work experience within and outside Hong Kong.
+CityU students are encouraged to participate in local and overseas internship, which enable them to identify their career interests, develop essential generic attributes, apply professional knowledge, broaden work exposure, and establish business networks before they enter the workplace.
+The Campus Internship Scheme, Global Work Attachment Programme, summer internship programmes, and study-related internships/practicum provide CityU students with excellent opportunities to acquire and gain real-life work experiences within and outside Hong Kong.
 A wide array of internship opportunities are offered to CityU students from time to time, by government bodies, commercial corporations, and non-profit orgnanisations.

 CityU offers state-of-the-art learning, teaching and research facilities.
 Venues for teaching and learning include 31 lecture theatres, each with 110 to 300 seats, and well-equipped laboratories and teaching studios.
 All of our lecture theatres have advanced IT equipment, multimedia facilities and computer terminals connected to the campus network and the Internet.